It frustrates us to see homeowners continue to “walk away” from their homes and choose to go into foreclosure. Yes, we said CHOOSE!

 Bankruptcy is a federal right so it is not specific to any state.

 Income and assets guidelines dictate if an individual or a household would qualify for it.
-If a foreclosure date does not allow for enough time to find another place to live, there are additional liens on the property that would prevent the home to be sold on the open market, or you are concerned that the bank will come after you for the difference, than a bankruptcy may make sense.
+If a foreclosure date does not allow for enough time to find another place to live, there are additional liens on the property that would prevent the home to be sold on the open market, or you are concerned that the bank will come after you for the difference, then bankruptcy may make sense.

 What to Watch Out For: Bankruptcy has the worst possible effect on your credit and should only be used when absolutely needed.